 Worldwide representation ex North and South America

-In North America, Sean Michael Plumb joined the Cleveland Orchestra as Melot in fully staged performances of Tristan und Isolde led by Franz Welser-Möst, gave the world premiere of The Call by German composer Arnulf Hermann with the Los Angeles Philharmonic, and bowed in Die Zauberflöte with the Indianapolis Symphony Orchestra conducted by Krzysztof Urbański, a role which he also performed at Dallas Opera under the baton of the music director, Emmanuel Villaume.
+In North America, Sean Michael Plumb joined the Cleveland Orchestra as Melot in fully staged performances of Tristan und Isolde led by Franz Welser-Möst, gave the world premiere of The Call by German composer Arnulf Hermann with the Los Angeles Philharmonic, and bowed as Papageno in Die Zauberflöte with the Indianapolis Symphony Orchestra conducted by Krzysztof Urbański, a role which he also performed at Dallas Opera under the baton of the music director, Emmanuel Villaume.

 With his warm, melodious voice and his distinctive musicality he has developed a great passion for Art Song and has already performed in recitals at the Schubertiade in Schwarzenberg, the Liedakademie at the Heidelberger Frühling and at the Bayerische Staatsoper.

 His devotion to contemporary music has yielded marvellous results in several world premieres, amongst others in a workshop of Jennifer Higdon and Gene Scheer’s Cold Mountain with Opera Philadelphia and Santa Fe Opera.

 He was a member of the Salzburg Festival’s Young Singers Project and has been a young artist at The Glimmerglass Festival, the Festival d’Aix-en-Provence, and the Aspen Music Festival.

 He was honored by President Obama as a United States Presidential Scholar in the Arts at a ceremony at The White House and has garnered a multitude of awards for his singing including the Grand Prize of the 2016 Metropolitan Opera National Council Auditions.